 A: Yes.
 If the Student cardholder ever wishes to renew their Youth card to check out physical and digital books, a parent or guardian will need to be present in order to renew.

 Q: My Student Card expired, how can I renew it or get a new one?

 A: To renew the Irving Student card, please visit the library and show a current school ID showing the current school year and school located in Irving.
 Student cards may also be renewed through LibChat or by emailing firstname.lastname@example.org.

 Q: I owe money on an old card.
 Can I get a Student card?

 A: Yes, but all charges on the account will need to be paid in order to upgrade a Student card to a Youth or Full Access card in order to check out books.

 Q: I already have a Youth card, do I need to get a Student card too?

-Q: What if I want to upgrade my Student card to either a Youth (up to 15 years old) or Full Access card (16 years and up)?
+Q: What if I want to upgrade my Student card to either a Youth or Full Access card?

-Youth cards require your parent to come into an Irving Library to show their Photo ID with correct address or documents from the following list of acceptable forms of identification.
-Youth cards require a parent to have their own card, so if you live outside of Irving, your parent will need to show their Photo ID with correct address or documents from the following list of acceptable forms of identification and pay an annual $40 non-resident fee for each card.
+A: A Student cardholder can upgrade a Student card to a Youth or Full Access card in order to check out books, DVDs, music CDs, and digital materials.
+Youth cards require a parent/guardian to come into an Irving Library to show their photo ID with correct address or documents from the following list of acceptable forms of identification.
+Youth cards require a parent/guardian to have their own card, so those living outside of Irving, the parent/guardian will need to show their Photo ID with correct address or documents from the following list of acceptable forms of identification and pay an annual $40 non-resident fee for each card.

-If you are 16 years old or older and want to upgrade to a Full Access card, you will need to show your Photo ID with correct address or documents from the following list of acceptable forms of identification.
-If you live outside of Irving, you will also need to pay a $40 non-resident fee each year for the card.
+Once an Irving student turns 18 years old or older they can upgrade to a Full Access card.
+Please show a photo ID with correct address or documents from the following list of acceptable forms of identification.
+Those living outside of Irving, will also need to pay a $40 non-resident fee each year for the card.